leonardofaria/leonardofaria.net/content/posts/2020/06/16/creating-your-own-eslint-config-package.md

 };
 ```

 The `rules` object stores any rule that you want to override.
-In the snippet above `rules` is empty but feel free to check [my overrides](https://github.com/leonardofaria/eslint-config-leozera/blob/master/.eslintrc.js#L14:L58).
-In the airbnb/javascript repository you can [find a list of overridden rules](https://github.com/airbnb/javascript/issues/1089) by the community.
+In the snippet above `rules` is empty but feel free to check <A href="https://github.com/leonardofaria/eslint-config-leozera/blob/master/.eslintrc.js#L14:L58">my overrides</A>.
+In the airbnb/javascript repository you can <A href="https://github.com/airbnb/javascript/issues/1089">find a list of overridden rules</A> by the community.

 Time to create a `.prettierrc` with your custom rules - this is a tricky part since Prettier and ESLint can conflict in a few rules: